energietransitie/needforheat-living-room-module-firmware/docs/manuals/faq/languages/en-US.md

 ## 5. Does the smartphone remain connected to the device?

 No, once a smartphone is paired with `NeedForHeat_OK` for the first time, the connection is immediately terminated.
-Once paired, devices are automatically counted, even without an active connection.
+Afterwards devices are automatically counted, even without an active connection.

 ## 6. Does Bluetooth need to remain on throughout the entire measurement period on the registered smartphones?